Cloud images and uvtool

 Once you are done with your VM, you can destroy it with:

-Note: other than libvirts destroy action this will by default also remove the associated virtual storage files.
+Unlike libvirt’s destroy or undefine actions, this will (by default) also remove the associated virtual storage files.

 The following options can be used to change some of the characteristics of the VM that you are creating: